Real estate finance law in Hungary

 4.1 Are terms of leases / contracts recognised and supported by case law in the jurisdiction?

 Hungarian law recognises lease obligations.
-Although the Hungarian judicial system is not based on case law, the Hungarian courts may refer to published court judgments, especially in connection with disputes over the termination of leases.
+The Hungarian judicial system follows a limited precedent system as Hungarian courts are required to follow the interpretations adopted in the judgement of the Curia as the highest court of Hungary.
+Furthermore, the Hungarian courts may refer to other published court judgments as well, especially in connection with disputes over the termination of leases.

 5. Valuation and Environmental